westpac has finally ruled out funding adani carmichael!

-Westpac has publicly committed to taking action to support the international aim of limiting global warming to less than 2°C above pre-industrial levels.
-But as the scorecard shows, the bank’s recent activity has been completely inconsistent with that commitment.
+In December 2015, Westpac publicly committed to taking action to support the international aim of limiting global warming to less than 2°C above pre-industrial levels.
+But as our scorecard shows, the bank’s recent activity has been completely inconsistent with that commitment.

 A two degree warming limit gives us a very strict carbon budget to work within, meaning 80% of known fossil fuel reserves must stay underground if we are to have even a 75% chance of not exceeding the limit.

 What does this mean for Westpac?
-Well the obvious place to start is excluding new investments that expand the fossil fuel industry.
-Beyond this, the bank needs to reduce its exposure to the sector by 2030 and become coal-free in five years.
+Well the obvious place to start would be a policy excluding new investments that expand the fossil fuel industry.
+Beyond this, the bank must commit to to actively managing down its exposure to fossil fuels, and become coal-free in five years.